 “Hard to buy.”

-“Maybe she’s disappointed in him,” Mr. Zeng inputs.
+“Maybe she’s disappointed in him,” Mr. Tseng inputted.

-Jacky and Joanne turn to Mr. Zeng – not realizing he has been listening in on their conversation.
+Jacky and Joanne turned to Mr. Tseng—not realizing he had been listening in on their conversation.

 “I’m not just guessing.
 You both said that he came back to apologize, right?
-And the way he’s carrying on today when he came to the shop, it’s like he lost it.
+And the way he was carrying on today when he came to the shop, it was like he lost it.
 I mean he acted rashly and now he regretted it.
 But he can only say such words like ‘Let’s start over’ when he brushed away everyone’s words so coldly a month ago?
 Hard to believe.”

-“I guess that’s the most relevant explanation so far,” Joanne says, handing yet another dish to Jacky for rinsing.
+“I guess that’s the most relevant explanation so far,” Joanne said, handing yet another dish to Jacky for rinsing.

 “We’ll just have to watch over her more carefully to see if she relapses again.”